zeroluck/docs/sources/admin-guide/custom-look/index.md

 _\<ProjectName\>_ Static- _\<version\>_ .jar (e.g. oxTrustStatic-1.3.0.Final.jar and oxAuthStatic-1.4.0.Final.jar) and is added to the deployable
 war during the build time.

-To change the content of the pages, you'll need to edit the xhtml files.
-Be careful not to remove any of the important form elements.
-But you can add additional html elements to meet your needs. (.xhtml files inside /opt/tomcat/webapps/identity and /opt/tomcat/webapps/oxauth)

 Post deployment, the structure of the jar allows it's context to be accessible from the Web contextroot.
 For example, the default values of the css and js locations are *\<contextPath\>/stylesheet* and *\<contextPath\>/js* in the configuration file.